gavinlaking/vedeu/README.md

 Vedeu allows the overlaying of interfaces.
 To render these correctly, Vedeu uses two rules.

-  1) The :layer value.
-0 would be default, or bottom.
-1 would be placed on top of 0.
-2 on top of 1, and so on.
+  1) The :z value.
+1 would be default, or bottom.
+2 would be placed on top of 1.
+3 on top of 2, and so on.
   2) If two interfaces occupy the same 'space', the interface which was defined last, wins.